 2. Leslie Hindman, Dec 13, 2009.
 Bronze statue of Leopold Stokowski by Boris Lovet-Lorski

 One of the greatest conductors of the 20th century, Stokowski’s countenance is as much enticing as his music.
-There has been terms coined in the music world named after cities such as Chicago, for its brass section or Cleveland, for its strings, but nothing is more vivid and tangible than Stokowski’s sound.
-His transcription makes Bach sound more dramatic than Wagner, until one hears HIS Wagner.
-Boris Lovet-Lorski’s statue captures Stokowski’s physiognomical features and project his personality.
-His unwavering staring has a sense of heroic grandeur, as if almost certainly something bigger than life would soon come out of his big forehead.
+There have been terms coined in the music world named after cities such as Chicago, for its brass section or Cleveland, for its strings, but nothing is more vivid and tangible than Stokowski’s sound.
+His transcription makes Bach sound more dramatic than Wagner until one hears HIS Wagner.
+Boris Lovet-Lorski’s statue captures Stokowski’s physiognomical features and projects his personality.
+His unwavering staring has a sense of heroic grandeur as if almost certainly something bigger than life would soon come out of his big forehead.
 Boris Lovet-Lorski sculpted many busts, often on commission, including a bust of Franklin D. Roosevelt for the City of Paris in 1949 and busts of Charles DeGaulle, Dwight D. Eisenhower, and John Foster Dulles for Paris in 1959.
 He was commissioned to complete a heroic bronze bust of John Foster Dulles for the Washington Dulles International Airport in 1963 and a bronze bust of John F. Kennedy for Brandeis University in 1965.
 This is a rare chance for private hands to own an important statue of a public figure.

-3. eBay item, A Postcard of War memorial Fountain of Cleveland, OH (Item number 230403914870)
+3. eBay item, A Postcard of War Memorial Fountain of Cleveland, OH (Item number 230403914870)

 This shot isn’t as easy as it looks.
 Getting it right brings two of Cleveland’s most monumental buildings into the same frame.
 If you’ve never been to Cleveland and you enjoy architectural photography, you’re missing out on a lot.
 It’s filled with structural treasures from the 1840s onward.
 Among them is Terminal Tower seen in this photo.
-It was built during the skyscraper boom of the 1920s and 1930s, and was the second-tallest building in the worldwhen it was completed.
-The observation deck was intended to be a terminal for Goodyear dirgibles, but this was ruled unfeasible, and so it was used as an overlook and tourist attraction.
-In the foreground we see the Fountain of Eternal Life by Marshall Fredericks, dedicated on May 30, 1964.
+It was built during the skyscraper boom of the 1920s and 1930s, and was the second-tallest building in the world when it was completed.
+The observation deck was intended to be a terminal for Goodyear dirigibles, but this was ruled unfeasible, and so it was used as an overlook and tourist attraction.
+In the foreground, we see the Fountain of Eternal Life by Marshall Fredericks, dedicated on May 30, 1964.
 The centerpiece is a 35-foot bronze figure representing man escaping from the flames of war and reaching skyward for eternal peace.
 The bronze sphere from which the figure rises represents the superstitions and legends of mankind.
 Four granite carvings, representing the geographic civilizations of the world, are placed around the sphere.
 No indication is given for the production date of the postcard.
 It appears to be prior to the monument’s 1991 restoration.

-4. eBay item, View Master Junior-Beautiful 50s Bakelite Projector (Item number 290372182952)
+4. eBay item, View-Master Junior-Beautiful 50s Bakelite Projector (Item number 290372182952)